pytorch/pytorch/docs/source/torch.compiler_get_started.rst

        tmp3 = tmp1 + tmp2
        tl.store(out_ptr0 + (x0), tmp3, xmask)

-.. note:: The above is an extract and depending on your hardware, you will see different code generated.
+.. note:: The above code snippet is an example.
+Depending on your hardware, you might see different code generated.

 And you can verify that fusing the ``cos`` and ``sin`` did actually occur because the ``cos`` and ``sin`` operations occur within a single Triton kernel and the temporary variables are held in registers with very fast access.

-You can read up a lot more on Triton’s performance `here <https://openai.com/blog/triton/>`__ but the key is it’s in Python so you can easily understand it even if you have not written all that many CUDA kernels.
+Read more on Triton’s performance
+`here <https://openai.com/blog/triton/>`__.
+Because the code is written in Python, it's fairly easy to understand even if you have not written all that many CUDA kernels.

 Next, let’s try a real model like resnet50 from the PyTorch